Please review! :-)

 So much for diplomacy.
 She thought without cheer, hopefully Casidin wouldn't notice.

 "I see you've been doing a lot of Protecting yourself over the years.
 A true Sentinel for these… people.
-Now let us forget these formalities and our hidden invective language; I have asked for parley and as you are currently leading... our Brotherhood I am hoping you would accept."
+Now let us forget these formalities and this attempt at an argument we're having; I have asked for parley and as you are currently leading... our Brotherhood I am hoping you would accept."

 "What is it you wish Henry?"
 Sarah questioned, she also noted his usage of the word our even if it had been stated rather reluctantly.